How Often Should You Check Your Smoke Detectors?

 Fire Alarm Testing

-Whether your fire alarm is protecting your home or a commercial-sized facility, regular testing of your fire alarm system is critical to ensure it is working correctly.
-This test ensures that everyone occupying the home or office understands what to do when the fire alarm sounds, gives you a chance to check the batteries and equipment, and ensure you are meeting local safety standards.
+Whether your fire alarm is protecting your home or a commercial facility, regular testing of your fire alarm system is critical to ensure it is working correctly.
+This test guarantees that everyone occupying the home or office understands what to do when the fire alarm sounds, gives you a chance to check the batteries and equipment, and confirms you are meeting local safety standards.

 Residential Fire Alarm Testing